-3.5.2.9.2 Influence of admixture source on adiabatic temperature
+3.4.9.1 Influence of admixture source on adiabatic temperature

-Irrespective of the admixture source; groups I, II and III self-consolidating concretes displayed induction periods lasting about 3.4, 3.0, and 3.0 hours, respectively.
+Irrespective of the admixture source; groups I, II, and III self-consolidating concretes displayed induction periods lasting about 3.4, 3.0, and 3.0 hours, respectively.
 The corresponding periods for the acceleration and setting stage were 8.3, 8.5, and 8.1 hours.
 These hydration characteristics indicated that both the induction and the acceleration stages displayed durations close to the upper end of the recommended ranges (15 minutes to 4 hours for the induction stage, and 4 to 8 hours for the acceleration stage) for conventional concrete.
 Moreover, the tests results indicated a relatively insignificant influence of admixture source on the temperature evolution of the self-consolidating concretes.

-Irrespective of the SCC group and slump flow, the selected polycarboxylate-based superplasticizers produced a similar temperature evolution trend in which analogous temperature drop of about 2.3 °F (1.1 °C) during the initial and dormant hydration (from point 1 to 2) was followed by an increase of about 4.7 °F (2.3 °C) in the acceleration and setting phase (from point 2 to 3) were observed.
+Irrespective of the SCC group and slump flow, the selected polycarboxylate-based superplasticizers produced similar temperature evolution trend in which an analogous temperature drop of about 2.3 °F (1.1 °C) during the initial and dormant hydration (from point 1 to 2) and an increase of roughly 4.7 °F (2.3 °C) in the acceleration and setting phase (from point 2 to 3) were observed.
 Marginal differences, less than 1 °F (0.5 °C), among dormant or peak temperatures of the four admixture sources were also recorded.

 In comparing the four selected admixture sources, there were slight differences in elapsed times from the beginning of the hydration to the end of induction or acceleration stages.
-When admixture sources changed from A to B, C and D, the elapsed times to the dormant stage of groups I and III SCCs decreased by 16, 23, and 6 minutes; and 13, 20, and 9 minutes, respectively.
+When admixture sources changed from A to B, C, and D, the elapsed times to the dormant stage of groups I and III SCCs decreased by 16, 23, and 6 minutes; and 13, 20, and 9 minutes, respectively.
 The corresponding reductions for the acceleration and setting phase became 17, 24, and 9 minutes; and 19, 29, and 9 minutes, respectively.
+These results indicate a delay in hydration time of the admixture sources A and D when compared to the admixture sources B and C, pointing out that admixture sources B and C.